kestal/univers/Events/Coup of Littlefall.md

 ## Consequences

-After taking the power, the [Mafia-Cartel]() put one of their member at the head of the state, for official purposes at least.
+After taking the power, the [Mafia-Cartel]() put one of their member, [Jhop](/Characters/Jhob.md) (nephew to the queen), as official head of state; they announced that he was the chosen heir of the now deceased king.
-They announced that he was the chosen heir of the throne, as decided by the king.
+This was the start of a stronger and harder rule for [Forth](kingdom).